jameswang000/Dudu/README.md

 ## Contact

 Dudu is still in development, so if you have feedback or questions, please contact the creator at jmaeswnag@gmail.com.
+The Github is also available at the following link: https://github.com/jameswang000/Dudu.